Locke0/episodic-memory-object-clustering/README.md

-# Video Entity Clustering Project
+# Episodic Memory Object Clustering Project

 ## Overview

 This repository contains code and resources for a project aimed at clustering distinct entities in egocentric videos ("episodic memory").
 The primary goal is to develop a system that can analyze video content and identify separate entities or objects, allowing for meaningful clustering and classification.

+For details on episodic memory, refer to this [page](https://ego4d-data.org/docs/benchmarks/episodic-memory/).

 ## Features